rozariot/FFShark_Wireshark_Integration/README.md

 `compile_and_send_filter.py` takes a filtering instruction, compiles it and sends the bpf compiled instructions to FFShark to be configured.
 Uses `compilefilt` and `sendfilt` to compile and send the filter respectively.
 This is called by `ffshark_read_packets.py` to allow users to set the packet filter on Wireshark.

+`acceptall.bpf` used to reset FFshark filter to accept all packets.

 ## Displaying generated packets on Wireshark

 1. I copied the `read_packet.py` script and a random packet in the `sample_packet` directory over to savi@10.10.14.217.